Dean, College of Education

 Dr. Tomczyk has a passion for the field of early childhood, particularly emergent literacy and also creating strong bonds between home, school, and the community to support young children’s growth and development.
 She has published two books, “Shapes, Sizes, and More Surprises”, winner of both the Parents Choice and Director’s Choice Award from Early Childhood News, and “Early Learning Skill Builders: Shapes, Numbers and Letters”.
 Her books provide ideas for enjoyable learning experiences for parents and caregivers of young children.
 She has also been an educational columnist for 121 newspapers and several local magazines.

 She teaches courses on infant and toddler development, preschool curriculum, and creating positive partnerships with parents of young learners.
 She serves on several Advisory Boards for organizations supporting young children’s development, and develop workshops with other faculty for teachers of young children in the Detroit area.

 Diana G. Wilcox

 Diana Wilcox came to Madonna University in 2006 as the Field Placement Coordinator in the College of Education following a career in a local public school district.
 Diana retired from the Public School system after many years of teaching experience in general education and special education elementary classrooms.
 She retired as an early intervention specialist.
-During her career she was awarded the Flag of Liberty and Learning award and the Gold Apple Teaching Award.
+During her career she was awarded the Flag of Liberty and Learning award and the Golden Apple Teaching Award.
 As the field placement coordinator Diana is responsible for placing pre-student teachers and student teachers in public, private and parochial schools.
 Diana teaches early childhood and child development classes.
 Working with child development students at Madonna University has been a rewarding experience.
 Diana teaches a preschool curriculum class, a class that focuses on young children with exceptional learning needs and the seminar for the preschool practicum.